dr-hextanium/cookbook/src/roadrunner_056/how_to_integrate_a_PIDF_controller_with_roadrunner.md

 Here we have the same structure.
 However, this time our transition trigger is finishing the roadrunner trajectory and the linear slides reaching their target.
 Because this runs in a loop, once the displacement marker in the trajectory sequence triggers and changes the targetPosition, the PID update that runs at the end of every loop will start setting the power of the linear slides to reach that target.

+It is also important to note that when using async following, you must call drive.update() once every loop.
+This tells the path follower the updated location of the robot so it can be as accurate as possible.

 Whew!
 You should now be able to integrate a PID(F) controller with roadrunner trajectories.

 This example was meant to be general and explain the structure and concepts needed to make PID(F) controllers work with roadrunner.
 It will almost certainly require changes to make it work exactly how you wish, so don't worry if your code doesn't look exactly like this example!